40 Best NYC Attractions to Do with Kids Right Now

 2/18/22 - By Jody Mercier

-The city that never sleeps is an incredible spot for a family vacation.
+There are a million great things to do in NYC, but which ones are truly fun and worth-it to visit with kids?
 New York City’s museums are world-class, its food scene is diverse and ever reinventing, and the city teems with history ranging from colonial times to the 2000s.
-If you’re planning your next vacation for this urban wonderland, bookmark this list of the top 40 attractions in New York City for tourists.
+We've visited them all and here are our recommendations of the best things to do in NYC with kids.
+Bookmark this list of the top 40 attractions in New York City until you've done them all!.

 OUR LATEST VIDEOS